natevw/sdcard/README.md

 If the watchCard option is set, this event will be fired when the card has been physically inserted (communications probably not initialized yet!)

 &#x20;<a href="#api-sdcard-on-removed-If-the-watchCard-option-is-set-this-event-will-be-fired-when-the-card-has-been-physically-removed" name="api-sdcard-on-removed-If-the-watchCard-option-is-set-this-event-will-be-fired-when-the-card-has-been-physically-removed">#</a> sdcard<b>.on</b>( 'removed' )
- If the watchCard option is set, this event will be fired when the card has been physically removed
+ If the watchCard option is set, this event will be fired when the card has been physically removed.

 ###Options for `sdcard.use`
 These flags can be provided via an `opts` object to `sdcard.use`: